Home Desserts Louisiana Crunch Cake

 Louisiana Crunch Cake

-A good bundt cake should be moist with a tender crumb that is the star of the show.
+A good bundt cake should be moist with a tender crumb that’s the star of the show.
 This delicious Louisiana crunch cake more than qualifies.

-Because of the shape and exposure to heat, it can be easy to over bake this kind of cake.
+Because of the shape and exposure to heat, overbaking can be easy to do.
 But this recipe uses both sour cream and buttermilk for an ultra-moist crumb.

 Homemade Sliced Bundt Cake with Chopped Almonds

-Unlike most cakes that are filled and enrobed with sweet frosting, the cake can really shine with a bundt cake.
+Unlike most cakes that are filled and enrobed with sweet frosting, Louisiana crunch cake can really shine as a bundt cake.

 Still, the vanilla glaze is literally the icing on the cake for this flavorful and classic southern favorite.